-If the leukemia stays in remission after the first 2 phases of treatment, this last phase, maintenance chemo, can begin.
+If the leukemia stays in remission after the first 2 phases of treatment, this last phase can begin.
 The total length of therapy for all 3 phases is 2 to 3 years for most children with ALL.
 Because boys are at higher risk for relapse than girls, many doctors favor giving them several more months of treatment.

 Treatment of residual disease

-All these treatment plans may change if the leukemia doesn't completely go away in the first few months.
-Soon after treatment has begun the doctor may check the child's bone marrow to see if the leukemia is going away.
+All these treatment plans may change if the leukemia doesn’t go away in the first few months.
+Soon after treatment has begun the doctor will check the child’s bone marrow to see if the leukemia is going away.
 If not, treatment may be increased or given for a longer time.
-When the leukemia seems to have disappeared, the doctor may do a special chemical test to look for leukemia cells.
+When the leukemia seems to have disappeared, the doctor may do special blood tests to look for leukemia cells.
 If any are found, then once again, chemo may be increased or prolonged.

 Treatment of recurrent ALL

 If the leukemia comes back during or after treatment, the child will again be treated with chemo.
 This may include the same or different drugs, depending on how long the remission lasted.
-A stem cell transplant may be considered for children whose leukemia comes back within 6 months of starting treatment, especially if there is a brother or sister who is a good match.
+A stem cell transplant may be considered for children whose leukemia comes back soon after starting treatment, especially if there is a brother or sister who is a good match.
 Stem cell transplant may also be used for other children who relapse after a second course of chemo.

 Some children have a relapse in which leukemia cells are found in one part of the body (such as the cerebrospinal fluid or the testicles) but are not found in the bone marrow.
-These children may have intense chemo, sometimes along with radiation treatment to the affected area.
+These children may have intense chemo, sometimes along with radiation or surgery to the affected area.

 Last Medical Review: 05/13/2015